Chapter 8 of SICK and SICKER

 Capitalism is dedicated to generating profit.
 It cannot also generate health.
-The two are incompatible, because profit is generated at the expense of human health and the environment.
+The two are incompatible, because profit can only be generated at the expense of human health and the environment.

 Nor can capitalism provide genuine health care.
 Any genuine health-care program would have to oppose profitable practices like hazardous work, adulterated food, substandard housing, industrial pollution and wars of acquisition.

-Capitalism can and does develop systems of damage control that respond to problems after they develop.
+The capitalist class can and do develop systems of damage control that respond to problems after they develop.

 Damage control, or treatment, is not the same as prevention.
-Prevention anticipates problems and finds solutions in advance.
+Prevention anticipates problems and seeks solutions in advance.
 All existing medical systems are shaped by capitalism, so they emphasize treatment over prevention.
-Treatment is also profitable, whereas prevention is seldom profitable and generally interferes with profit-making.
+Treatment is also profitable, whereas prevention typically interferes with profit-making.

 The assault on health begins at work.
 To raise productivity, maximum effort is demanded at all times.
 Add a disregard for worker health and safety, and you have a recipe for disaster.